pmdeoliveiradejesus/4wire-WLS-PMU-DSSE/readme.txt

 --------------------------------------------------------
 PMUWLSDSSE.m run a general n-bus WLS-DSSE model over the Kersting NEV test system [1] Excel Worksheet illustrates the method for 2-bus NEV system.
-IterativePMUWLSDSSE.m performs a itereyive procedure to get key performance indexes from a sample Both programs runs a base power flow (KerstingGeneric_powerflow.m) in order to build the measurement vector for a given noise level.
+IterativePMUWLSDSSE.m performs a iteretive procedure to get key performance indexes from a sample Both programs runs a base power flow (KerstingGeneric_powerflow.m) in order to build the measurement vector for a given noise level.
 OpenDSS file: KersNeV2nNEV.dss (two bus example). additional scripts in Octave are provided